tribalthirst/tribalthirst/src/content/posts/strategic-planning/index.md

 {{<featuredimage>}}{{</featuredimage>}}

-Strategic planning in technology leadership is not just a matter of metrics and milestones—it is a spiritual discipline.
-This article explores five essential roles in strategic planning, each illuminated by Scripture, enriched by commentary, and grounded in pastoral wisdom from respected Christian leaders.
+Strategic planning in technology leadership is not just a matter of metrics and milestones.
+Technology leaders may have one or more roles when engaged.
+How we lead has far reaching impact when working through strategy.
+Consider how these roles influence, direct, and engage our stewardship.

 <!--more-->

-## 1. Vision Setters: Defining Direction and Purpose
+### Vision Setters: Defining Direction and Purpose

 Vision setters asks, "Where are we headed?"
 It aligns every action with the mission and values of the organization.
 Usually this question is only asked frequently by a few.
 It shouldn't change drastically, and the answer should be communicated to those that are following the leader.
 Having a point of reference, often termed as a north star in business, helps team members stay aligned.